 A single pair of dies was used to strike all business strikes.
 We’ve identified the business strike die pair as OC-1.
 Neither die was used for proofs.
 The obverse is known as the “high date”.
 The date position is much higher in the field than either of the proof dies, and slants slightly down to the right.
 Almost all examples seen exhibit light obverse clash marks in the field under Miss Liberty’s arm.
 The dies apparently clashed very early in the mintage.
 Unclashed examples are seldom seen.
 The reverse die was originally used to strike 1848 business strikes, and was re-used in 1849 and 1850.
 The die is almost certainly clashed in most of its 1851 usage, but the clashing is very light.
 A vivid imagination is required to detect it.

-The original issue 1851 proof is unconfirmed.
+The original issue 1851 proof is unconfirmed, but we’ve assumed that a small number probably exist.
 Restrikes were minted in three different timeframes.
 They mated two different obverse dies, neither used for business strikes, with reverse dies that were first used for regular issue proofs in later years.

 1851 Business Strike Emission Sequence